-Thyroid Hormone – Many medications exist in this category and these help restore lost hormone if you’ve had a thyroidectomy or if your gland is not producing enough.
+Thyroid Hormone – Many medications exist in this category and this help restore lost hormone if you’ve had a thyroidectomy or if your gland is not producing enough.

 Tyrosine – Required for synthesis of thyroid hormone, this amino acid binds the iodine molecules to form T4 in the human body.
 Tyrosine has other benefits too.

-Iodine – Required for synthesis of thyroid hormone, there are receptors on every cell for iodine.
+IODINE – Required for the synthesis of thyroid hormone, there are receptors on every cell for iodine.
 Iodine is a strong antioxidant and has many profound health benefits for the breast and prostate.

 Guggul – Guggul extracts seem to help by increasing iodine uptake in the thyroid gland.
 Iodine is needed to create thyroid hormone.